s-orellana/Undergrad-Thesis/README.md

 ## Notes
-Some sections of the code in this repository were written during the 10K in a day workshop by the [Dutch Connectome Lab](http://www.dutchconnectomelab.nl/)
+Some sections of the code in this repository were written during the '10K in a Day' workshop by the [Dutch Connectome Lab](http://www.dutchconnectomelab.nl/)

 - **Clean** refers to data that suffered *manual editing* in FreeSurfer. **Unclean** refers to data that received *no manual editing* in the FS pipeline.
 - Scripts usually call for the [Brain Connectivity Toolbox](https://sites.google.com/site/bctnet/) (Rubinov & Sporns, 2010).